 York, dismissed from office, was discontented.
 His position, he realised, was now a precarious one, exposed as he was to the suspicion and venom of the Queen, who once again controlled the government.

 Somerset was restored to favour and York deprived of the Captaincy of Calais.
-York, his brother-in-law and supporter the Earl of Salisbury and his nephew Richard Neville, Earl of Warwick gathered an army.
-The king and Somerset met the combined Yorkist forces at the town of St. Albans on 22nd May 1455.
+York, his brother-in-law and supporter Richard Neville, Earl of Salisbury and his nephew Richard Neville, Earl of Warwick gathered an army.
+The king and Somerset met the combined Yorkist forces at the First Battle of St. Albans on 22nd May 1455.
 Margaret's favourite and York's hated rival, Edmund Beaufort, Duke of Somerset was killed during the battle and Henry, who had been wounded by an arrow was captured and returned to London by the victorious Yorkists.
 York was again appointed Protector of England.
 Margaret, true to character, was not going to accept this meekly.
 She gathered an army to advance her son's cause and York, Salisbury and Warwick were forced into flight before her.